rvenet/RVENet-Demo/README.md

-# RVENet-Demo: A Deep Learning Model for the Prediction of Right Ventricular Ejection Fraction From 2D Echocardiograms
+# A Deep Learning Model for the Prediction of Right Ventricular Ejection Fraction From 2D Echocardiograms

 The purpose of this repository is to enable the testing of our deep learning model that was developed for estimating right ventricular ejection fraction (RVEF) from 2D apical 4-chamber view echocardiographic videos.
 For detailed information about our model and the entire data analysis pipeline, please refer to the following paper: